-At many temporary and long-term sites, enterprises need network access immediately.
-For example, companies that open new retail stores and restaurants on a regular basis face strict deadlines in order to meet revenue and business goals.
+At many temporary and long-term sites, enterprises need instant Internet.
+For example, companies that open new retail stores and restaurants on a regular basis face strict deadlines to meet revenue and business goals.
 Waiting for wired lines to be installed prior to opening day isn’t always a viable option.

-Often IT teams ensure Day-1 connectivity at new locations by leveraging an all-in-one branch solution that supports high-performance LTE as the primary WAN link.
-Later, once the wired connection is up and running, the organization can use that same multi-WAN router to either load balance between wired and wireless links or use the wireless link for failover.
+Often IT teams ensure day-1 connectivity at new locations by leveraging an all-in-one solution that supports high-performance LTE or 5G as the primary WAN link.
+Later, once the wired connection is up and running, the organization can use that same multi-WAN router to either load balance between wired and wireless links or use the wireless link for network failover.

 Choosing a cloud-managed solution that allows zero-touch deployment is important for organizations that need to monitor and manage widely distributed devices without necessarily sending IT professionals to each location.

-This store-within-a-store approach provides ample opportunities for organizations to reach customers in new and convenient ways.
-There’s one caveat: The host store usually requires each guest store to bring its own network.
-Keeping other businesses completely off the main WAN is the best way for a big-box company to avoid pivot attacks leading to data breaches.
+This store within a store approach provides ample opportunities for organizations to reach customers in new and convenient ways.
+There’s one caveat: the host store usually requires each guest store to bring its own network.
+Keeping other businesses completely off the main WAN using an air-gapped network approach is the best way for a big-box company to avoid pivot attacks leading to data breaches.

-In these Bring Your Own Network (BYON) and store-within-a-store scenarios, guest organizations typically leverage edge routers with built-in LTE to meet their connectivity, security, and management needs.
-A cloud-managed router with dual-SIM functionality provides the ability to instantly switch from one carrier to another — and to achieve this remotely — as performance variables change.
-Even if the main store’s WAN link fails, the LTE connection remains up and running.
+In these bring your own network (BYON) and store within a store scenarios, guest organizations typically leverage edge routers with built-in LTE or 5G to meet their connectivity, security, and management needs.
+A cloud-managed router with dual-SIM functionality provides the ability to switch from one carrier to another — and to achieve this remotely — as performance variables change.
+Even if the main store’s WAN link fails, the cellular broadband connection remains up and running.